Microscopic scale: Thermodynamics

 In thermodynamics and statistical mechanics, the microscopic scale is the scale at which we do not measure or directly observe the precise state of a thermodynamic system – such detailed states of a system are called microstates.
 We instead measure thermodynamic variables at a macroscopic scale, i.e. the macrostate.

 Levels of Microscopic Scale

-As the microscopic scale is covers any object that cannot be seen by the naked eye, yet is visible under a microscope, the range of objects that fall under this scale can be as small as an atom, visible underneath a transmission electron microscope.
+As the microscopic scale covers any object that cannot be seen by the naked eye, yet is visible under a microscope, the range of objects that fall under this scale can be as small as an atom, visible underneath a transmission electron microscope.
 Microscope types are often distinguished by their mechanism and application, and can be divided into two general categories.

 Light microscopes

-Amongst light microscopes, the utilised objective lens dictates how small of an object can be seen.
+Amongst optical microscopes, the utilised objective lens dictates how small of an object can be seen.
 These varying objective lenses can change the resolving power of the microscope, which determines the shortest distance that somebody is able to distinguish two separate objects through that microscope lens.
 It is important to note that the resolution between two objects varies from individual to individual, but the strength of the objective lenses can be quantified.

-The most basic microscope used by Antonie van Leeuwenhoek in the 1660s, the Simple microscope, uses a singular lens.
-The user is therefore limited to the magnification allowed by the objective lens.
-As such, it is usually used to view non-complex items such as maps.